Neveʻei language: Adverbial Phrases

-Spatial deictics are common in Neve’ei, especially in adverbials which share endings with a corresponding demonstrative:
+Spatial deictics are common in Neveʻei, especially in adverbials which share endings with a corresponding demonstrative:

-Each of the final elements of both forms of these adverbs are identical to the demonstratives nene ‘this’, nenang ‘that’, and nenokhoi, ‘that, over there’.
-In the second adverbial in each category takes the form utnen ‘place where’ followed by the proximate, intermediate, or distant form ie, iang, or yokhoi.
+Each of the final elements of both forms of these adverbs are identical to the demonstratives nene 'this', nenang 'that', and nenokhoi, 'that, over there'.
+In the second adverbial in each category takes the form utnen 'place where' followed by the proximate, intermediate, or distant form ie, iang, or yokhoi.

 In the following examples, a place adverbial appears in the clause-final position as a non-core argument:

-Both the adverbial and the locative adverb are acceptable in Neve'ei, as shown in the first example where the locative adverb utne is used to mean 'here' and the second example, which uses the adverbial utnen ie.
+Both the adverbial and the locative adverb are acceptable in Neveʻei, as shown in the first example where the locative adverb utne is used to mean 'here' and the second example, which uses the adverbial utnen ie.

 Place adverbials can also occur in a clause-initial position:

 Place Adverbs

 The adverbials listed above can be combined with place adverbs to form new meanings.
-For example; the adverbs ra’ai ‘above’ and retan ‘below’, which provide information about vertical location, such as speaking from a high position like the top of a hill or a low position like at the base of a tree.
+For example; the adverbs ra'ai 'above' and retan 'below', which provide information about vertical location, such as speaking from a high position like the top of a hill or a low position like at the base of a tree.

 There also exists a form that does not feature deixis lo 'below', specifically used to mean 'down below to the coast' such as in:

 The proximate and intermediate final elements of the proximate and intermediate demonstratives nene 'this' and nenang 'that' are also shared by the locational and temporal forms ie 'this here', iang 'that there', itie 'now, at this time', and itiang 'then, at that time'.